Mikkkkkkka/TypoRacer2/README.md

 1. Download the repo.
 2. Run `docker-compose up --build`
-3. The server will be available on port 8080 by default.
+3. After a while the server will be available on port 8080 by default.
 To change it, modify the corresponding field in the `docker-compose.yml` file.
 4. To stop the server run `docker-compose down` and add the `--volumes` flag to remove all the data from the database.

 Running the cli-client however, requires having the golang compiler installed.